 Trial results prove Harmony creates a fantastic climate in tomato greenhouse during summer months

-A recent trial at the Delphy Improvement Centre in Bleiswijk, Netherlands monitored the greenhouse climate performance for growing tomatoes.
-The trial utilized supplemental LED lighting and Svensson energy, shade, and light abatement screens, all of which contributed to the overall growth climate for tomato production.
+A recent trial at the Delphy Improvement Centre in Bleiswijk, Netherlands, monitored the greenhouse climate performance for growing tomatoes.
+The trial utilized supplemental LED lighting and Svensson energy, shade, and light abatement screens, contributing to the overall growth climate for tomato production.

 Results of the trial found that the use of LED supplemental lighting reduced the heat load in the greenhouse when compared to conventional SON-T lamps.
 Svensson’s transparent Luxous 1347 FR energy screen helped to compensate for a lower input of thermal energy; while also raising the temperature of the tomato plant in the night, early morning, and late afternoon, as the screen helped block the outgoing longwave radiation.
 The use of supplemental lighting required an anti-light pollution screen to comply with the Dutch regulation that restricts the escape of artificial light from the greenhouse, preventing light pollution environmental annoyances.
 Svensson’s Obscura 9950 FR W was utilized in compliance with these regulations.